Dejah Mulipola

-Dejah Monique Mulipola (born February 19, 1998) is an American professional softball player for the Volts of the Athletes Unlimited Softball League (AUSL).
+Dejah Monique Mulipola (born February 19, 1998) is an American professional softball player for the Texas Volts of the Athletes Unlimited Softball League (AUSL).
 She played college softball at Arizona, where she was named a First Team All-American by the National Fastpitch Coaches Association (NFCA) in 2019 and 2021.
 She is a member of the United States women's national softball team, winning a silver medal at the 2020 Summer Olympics.
 She played in Athletes Unlimited Softball, where she won the 2022 championship as the top individual points leader.

 Early life

 Mulipola is of Samoan and Mexican descent.
 She was born in Los Alamitos, California to Ed Mulipola and Rosalie Leuta.
 Her hometown is Garden Grove, California, where she attended Pacifica High School.